jpegleg/your_grace/README.md

 WARNING!

 Installation of this can make it difficult or impossible to get a root bash shell.
 Root bash sessions become trapped inside of this admin cli.
+The desu installer makes it even more difficult to get a full root shell back.

 Current version is for systems that use "aptitude", so that is a prerequisite for your_grace at this time.